Right to Work in Indian Constitution

 The ‘right to work’ subsequently is the most basic component of life to live.
 To have the basic needs of food, water, clothing and shelter and furthermore something more than simply the basic needs of life one must work to earn.

-The Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights, the two of which were acceded by India, in Article 23 and Article 6 separately, perceive the right to work in an employment of one’s own choice and the State’s obligation to protect this right.
+The Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights, the two of which were acceded by India, in Article 23 and Article 6 separately, perceive the right to work in employment of one’s own choice and the State’s obligation to protect this right.

 However, the Indian Constitution does not expressly recognize the ‘right to work’ as a fundamental right.
 It is set in Part IV (Directive Principles of State Policy) of the Constitution under Article 41, which henceforth makes it unenforceable in the court.
 In spite of the lack of an express wording of the ‘right to work’ in Part III (Fundamental Rights) of the Constitution, it was turned into a ‘fundamental right’ through a judicial interpretation.